-Non-derivative financial assets comprise loans and receivables, cash and cash equivalents and available-for-sale financial assets.
+Non-derivative financial assets comprise loans and receivables, cash and cash equivalents and available-forsale financial assets.

-(i) Non-derivative financial assets and financial liabilities recognition and derecognition
+Non-derivative financial assets and financial (i) liabilities - recognition and derecognition

 The Brotherhood initially recognises loans and receivables on the date that they are originated.
-All other financial assets (including assets designated at fair value through profit or loss) and financial liabilities are initially recognised on the trade date, which is the date that the Brotherhood becomes a party to the contractual provisions of the instrument.
+All other financial assets and financial liabilities are initially recognised on the trade date, which is the date that the Brotherhood becomes a party to the contractual provisions of the instrument.